 much longer to 'Go' or needs to be walked,

 Once your dog is settled on the minces, and you're happy with the range they are on, then you can look at bringing in chunks, bones and/or whole prey to replace some mince meals, increasing until you are happy you have found the diet that suits them.

-We do encourage up to 5% (on top of the meat:organ:bone amounts) suitable fruit/veg/herbs be included in your dogs diet to give valuable extra antioxidants but to have least chance of digestive upset, leave adding any vegetable supplements until after the first month, once the dog is fully settled on raw.
+We do encourage up to 5% (on top of the meat:organ:bone amounts) suitable fruit/veg/herbs be included in your dogs diet to give valuable extra antioxidants but to have least chance of digestive upset, leave adding any vegetable supplements until week 3 or 4.

 Vegetation in the diet can also provide a good source of roughage if you are not feeding any fur, but for those not feeding whole prey, we do have dried fur treats we would encourage you to feed, which will not only provide that roughage, but also acts as a natural wormer.

 Suitable fruit/veg for dogs are Berries, Dark Leafy Greens, Seaweeds and Herbs.

 Avoid anything from the Allium family other than garlic, and avoid the nightshade plants.

 you are getting a new puppy and changing them onto raw food, you are